Avaiga/taipy-getting-started-core/step_04/ReadMe.md

     Is scenario 3 primary?
 True
 ```

 Also, as you can see, every scenario has been submitted and executed entirely.
 However, the results for these tasks are all the same.
-Caching will help to skip a redundant task.
+Skipping Tasks (defined in subsequent steps) will help optimize your executions by skipping the execution of redundant tasks.

-## Useful functions concerning cycles
+## Useful functions on cycles

 - `tp.get_primary_scenarios()`: returns a list of all primary scenarios